-Tours from Bologna starts a little earlier at around 7.15, Tours from Modena and Parma start at 8 or 8.30.
+Tours from Bologna starts a little earlier at around 7.30, Tours from Modena 8.30 and Parma also start at 8 or 8.30.
 The tours will finish at around 2 pm plus some time to return to your accommodation.

 Parmesan production like most of the artisan cheeses happens once a day early in the morning, therefore clients who needs to see the production are required to leave early.
 It is also possible to arrive later and still visit the facility, the brine tanks, the ageing cellars, the visit will last about 45 minutes.
 The full visit lasts about 90 minutes.

 In most cases we would take at least 2 people on each tour, however we suggest to make an enquiry to see if there is any opening for solo travellers.

 Yes you can, all our tours are “open” and organised on demand, this means that we will organise them upon client’s request, and we reserve to add more travellers to the tour.
 If this is the case the price per person will be lower.
 Our tours will be always be small and personal, we do not organise scheduled tours on big coaches.

 Yes we do not store any details on our servers, nor on our computers, all details are passed directly to the processor to charge the fees from your card.
 We are PCI compliant and we received regular safety scans from Trustwave to make sure that our site does not have any flaws.
 The check out page is securely encrypted by COMODO SSL.